-Rudry Suboutstation is on Forestry Commission Wales land.
+Rudry Suboutstation is on Natural Resources Wales (formerly Forestry Commission Wales) land.
 There is a small parking area near the Rudry Forestry base and when this is shut, it is possible to park in a small layby at the gate to the site.
 From the base, climb a small set of steps up the hill that lead to a wide dirt track.
 Follow this downhill towards a metal gate where a public footpath crosses the site.
 On your left is a gravel track that leads uphill to a small fenced area.
 The Station is within the fence.

 Please note that it is not possible to enter the Station as the main shaft is very deep and there is no ladder or footholds.
 Do not try and enter through the collapsed roof as this is likely to damage both the Station and yourself!

-Note: The bunker is surrounded by metal fencing and now has grills over the top to prevent further damage since some of the photos were taken.
+Note: The bunker has been surrounded by metal fencing and has grills over the top to prevent further damage since some of the photos were taken.

 It is possible to get a good view down the main shaft and also through the partially collapsed roof into the main chamber.
-The interior is in good condition, though what is left of the roof is very unstable.
+The interior is in good condition.

-In design and construction it is similar to the Zero station on the Blorenge, which communicated with this site.
+In design and construction techniques it is similar to the Zero station on the Blorenge.
 There is a large beech tree alongside which looks to have a long track running up its length.
-This may be the remains of an aerial into the upper branches.
+This may be the remains of the feeder to an aerial placed into the upper branches.

 On the main entrance shaft there is a raised lip of bricks around three sides.
-This suggests that possibly to open the lid it would have been slid sideways towards the camera.
+This suggests that possibly to open the lid it would have been slid across.
 The shaft is made of hollow concrete blocks unlike other Monmouth Patrol OBs, which are brick built.

 Looking in to the main chamber through the roof collapse the bottom of the entrance shaft can be seen through the doorway and through the small antechamber.
 The Station is only the size of an Anderson shelter, so much smaller than a normal Patrol OB.